Cupcake-Design-System/cupcake-design-system.github.io/content/_elements/button-group.md

 ---
 title: Button Group
-description: Button groups are used to bunch together buttons with similar actions
+description: Button groups are used to bunch together buttons with similar actions.
 colors:
 - primary
 - secondary